-"place of instruction," Old English scol, from Latin schola "intermission of work, leisure for learning; learned conversation, debate; lecture; meeting place for teachers and students, place of instruction; disciples of a teacher, body of followers, sect," from Greek skhole "spare time, leisure, rest ease; idleness; that in which leisure is employed; learned discussion;" also "a place for lectures, school;" originally "a holding back, a keeping clear," from skhein "to get" (from PIE root *segh- "to hold") + -ole by analogy with bole "a throw," stole "outfit," etc.
+This is from Greek skholē "spare time, leisure, rest, ease; idleness; that in which leisure is employed; learned discussion;" also "a place for lectures, school;" originally "a holding back, a keeping clear," from skhein "to get" (from PIE root *segh- "to hold") + -olē by analogy with bolē "a throw," stolē "outfit," etc.

-The original notion is "leisure," which passed to "otiose discussion" (in Athens or Rome the favorite or proper use for free time), then "place for such discussion."
-The Latin word was widely borrowed (Old French escole, French école, Spanish escuela, Italian scuola, Old High German scuola, German Schule, Swedish skola, Gaelic sgiol, Welsh ysgol, Russian shkola).
-Translated in Old English as larhus, literally "lore house," but this seems to have been a glossary word only.
+The Latin word was widely borrowed (in addition to Old French escole, French école, Spanish escuela, Italian scuola; Old High German scuola, German Schule, Swedish skola, Gaelic sgiol, Welsh ysgol, Russian shkola).

-Meaning "students attending a school" in English is attested from c.
-1300; sense of "school building" is first recorded 1590s.
-Sense of "people united by a general similarity of principles and methods" is from 1610s; hence school of thought (1864).
-School of hard knocks "rough experience in life" is recorded from 1912 (in George Ade); to tell tales out of school "betray damaging secrets" is from 1540s.
-School bus is from 1908.
-School days is from 1590s.
-School board from 1870.
+The meaning "students attending a school" in English is attested from c.
+1300; the sense of "school building" is by 1590s.
+Sense of "people united by a general similarity of principles and methods" is from 1610s; hence school of thought (by 1848).
+As an adjective by mid-18c., "pertaining to or relating to a school or to education."

-"collect or swim in schools," 1590s, from school (n.2).
+"collect or swim in schools," as fish, 1590s, from school (n.2).
 Related: Schooled; schooling.